Surrogacy Assistance Program

 Note: An eligible employee who uses the Surrogacy Benefit is not eligible to use the Adoption Assistance benefit for the child born of the surrogate mother.

 If upon review of your claim for reimbursement, a portion of, or your entire claim is denied, you will be notified of this denial in writing, within a reasonable amount of time.
-The determination of the AVP of Benefits, Central HR with respect to your claim shall be binding and final.
+The determination of the AVP, Benefits and Compensation with respect to your claim shall be binding and final.
 Should you wish to bring a civil court action challenging the denial of a portion of, or your entire claim, you must file any such action within one (1) year following the issuance of the denial notice.
 In addition, any such action must be filed in a court of competent jurisdiction with venue in New York County.